simonrevill/node-contacts-crud-api/README.md

 The goal of the project is to present a simple CRUD application that is thoroughly tested, with clear separation of concerns throughout the backend and frontend.
 This means the app is easy to change over time and I can be confident in my code.

-To help me acheive this I have use the following:
+To help me achieve this I have used the following:

 - Test-driven development (TDD)
 - Mutation tests
-- GitHub Actions running all test suites, perform type checks, linting, and generating test report artifacts ready for future analysis.
+- GitHub Actions running all test suites, performs type checks, linting, and generates test report artefacts ready for future analysis.
 - Monorepo structure to keep all related code in one place.

 ## Getting started